HIV is a disease that affects the immune system. The immune system is what helps us stay healthy and fight off infections.

-Some people develop frequent and severe herpes infections that cause mouth, genital, or anal sores, or a painful nerve disease known as shingles.
+Some people develop frequent and severe herpes infections that cause mouth, genital, or anal sores, or a painful rash known as shingles.
 The symptoms of an HIV infection may resemble other medical conditions.
 Always consult your doctor for a diagnosis.

 Early HIV infection often causes no symptoms and must be detected by testing a person's blood for the presence of antibodies—disease-fighting proteins—against HIV.
 With a 4th generation HIV Test, these HIV antibodies can be detected as early as 10 days after being exposed to the virus through sex or from sharing needles.
 Most providers are using this test, but it is always a good idea to ask which test is being used.
 The sooner HIV is detected and treated the better.
 When a person is highly likely to be infected with HIV and yet antibody tests are negative, a test for the presence of HIV itself in the blood is used.

 There are effective treatments for HIV that help people live a long and healthy life.
-Treatment of consists of daily oral medications-often just one pill once a day with minimal side effects.
+Treatment of consists often just one pill once a day with minimal side effects.

 HIV cannot be transmitted through casual contact like hugging, kissing, sharing bathrooms, towels, eating or cooking utensils etc, or by animals.

 There are a lot of ways to prevent giving HIV to someone else.
 Here are some things to remember:

 Viral suppression or being undetectable is the best way to reduce the risk of giving HIV to someone else (and it keeps the person with the disease healthy too)